Principal Body System: Digestive

 - Unfortunately, domesticated living usually challenges the horse's sensitive digestive tract with inappropriate processed feedstuffs, irregular feeding schedules and ration portions that are far outside the norm of the natural plan.
 One of the primary reasons that horses colic is the difference between what the digestive system is meant to process and what it actually gets.

-- Make changes in feed slowly over a period of 7-14 days and be careful about overfeeding manufactured feeds or grain prior to an event.
+- Make changes in feed slowly over a period of 7-14 days and be careful about overfeeding manufactured feeds prior to an event.

 - Keep your horse moving – stabled horses are much more prone to gut issues than those who live out.
 Turnout with companions keeps horses happy, allows them social interaction and lets them eat their favourite food.
-Not only is the horse free to consume the ideal fibrous diet, but the simple, continual act of moving to eat, keeps the food moving along in the gut.
+Not only is the horse free to consume the ideal fibrous diet, but the simple, continual act of moving to eat, enhances motility of keeping the food moving along in the gut.

 - Slippery Elm v Marshmallow Slippery Elm is a renowned gut-healing herb with similar properties to Aloe.
-However, the native populations of the Slippery Elm tree are suffering due to its popularity and the tree is now considered extremely rare and as a result, a protected species.
-The good news is that the herb Marshmallow can be suitably substituted for Slippery Elm because Marshmallow has almost identical properties and is so much more widely available, although of course we can supply both.
+However, the native populations of the slippery elm tree are suffering due to its worldwide popularity and the tree is now considered extremely rare; as a result it's now a protected species which is reflected in its price - slippery elm isn't cheap.
+The good news is that the herb marshmallow can be suitably substituted for slippery elm because Marshmallow has almost identical properties and is so much more widely available - of course we supply both.
+Marshmallow root has a higher mucilage % than the leaf so is the better one to go for for gut soothing, with the leaf more indicated for respiratory tract soothing.
+Add 50ml Aloe and 1 desertspoon of marshmallow to feed.

 - Aloe and Marshmallow are not only beneficial for digestion in general but also support excess gut acidity as well.
 They can both be fed long term with no negative effects.